lolo101/ddd-ast/README.md

 `npm install` to install required dependencies

-`node parse.js` to execute the parser on the Java source hardcoded into parse.js
+`npx ts-node parse.ts` to execute the parser on the Java source hardcoded into parse.ts